Penn State Students

 - Checking out the Performing Arts Council for ways to get involved with student performing arts organizations on campus.

 If you’re bringing a group to a performance, let us know.
 We want to collaborate with you.
-Last season we worked with students in Penn State’s Asian Classical Music Club; Indian Graduate Student Association; Ukulele Club; Discover House; FastStart; colleges of Earth and Mineral Sciences, Engineering, Business, and the Liberal Arts; and others.
+In recent seasons we have worked with students in Penn State’s Asian Classical Music Club; Indian Graduate Student Association; Ukulele Club; Discover House; FastStart; colleges of Earth and Mineral Sciences, Engineering, Business, and the Liberal Arts; and others.

 Share your experiences in the arts with us at #WeArt.